AdaCore/ada-spark-rfcs/features/rfc-parentheses_for_parameterless_calls.md

 # Future possibilities

-Once () is mandatory for subprograms, a property concept could be introduced thorugh through a property aspect.
+Once () is mandatory for subprograms, a property concept could be introduced through a property aspect.
 This restores the UAP principle.